arturAR/PTicTacToe/README.md

 When board is full and there is no winner - there is a draw.

 # How to run the game
-    1. To execute: mvn exec:java -Dexec.mainClass="com.javaAcademy.OXGame.App"
+    1. To execute: mvn exec:java -Dexec.mainClass="com.javaAcademy.tictactoe.Main"
     2. To test: mvn test

 # Requirements list